 A prescription for antibiotics may be provided; please take the full course as directed.
 If you have been given an ointment, follow the instructions carefully as to its application.

 If you have had surgery to your face you may experience bruising and swelling around eye and cheek areas.
 This is normal and will start to resolve within 7-10 days.

 Observe the operated area for signs of infection: increased redness, swelling, separation of the skin, pus, a bad odour, or pain.
-Contact Mr Barnett’s rooms if this occurs.
+Contact Dr Barnett’s rooms if this occurs.

-- Do not engage in sports or heavy work until you have been given permission.
+- Do not engage in sports or heavy work until Dr Barnett approves it

 If you have had surgery of your hand or foot, please keep the affected limb elevated using pillows or slings to assist, as this will help reduce swelling and pain.

-Local anaesthetic is usually administered to the wound during surgery by Mr Barnett, which can help relieve post operative pain; however, to avoid pain suddenly returning once you are discharged, start any prescribed pain medication soon after returning home.
+Local anaesthetic is usually administered to the wound during surgery by Dr Barnett, which can help relieve post operative pain.
+However, to avoid pain suddenly returning, start any prescription pain medication soon after returning home.